 In addition to receiving a world-class Penn State education, your student will also experience individualized attention on a small and nurturing campus.
-With a 14:1 ratio of students to faculty, 35+ on-campus clubs and organizations, and a student body of 673, Mont Alto is proud to start this Fall with the launch of our new Wellness House.
+With a 14:1 ratio of students to faculty, 25+ on-campus clubs and organizations, and a student body of 673, your student will feel right at home and be primed for success.
+Additionally, Mont Alto is proud to offer students our Wellness House.
 Providing counseling and health services, as well as a sensory room and various other amenities, the House is designed to be a place for students to relax and de-stress as needed when on campus.